yshimizu-econ/yshimizu-econ.github.io/_pages/publications.md

 #### Work in Progress
 * "Testing Inequalities Linear in Nuisance Parameters," with <a href="https://sites.google.com/site/gregoryfcox/">Gregory Cox</a> and <a href="https://users.ssc.wisc.edu/~xshi/">Xiaoxia Shi</a>.  [<a href="https://www.chamberlainseminar.org/past-seminars/fall-2023">presentation</a>]

+* "Network Experiments with Network Uncertainty," with <a href="https://econ.wisc.edu/staff/sakamoto-kensuke/">Kensuke Sakamoto</a>.

 #### Pre-Ph.D.
 Publication
 * "Doubly Robust-type Estimation of Population Moments and Parameters in Biased Sampling," with <a href="https://k-ris.keio.ac.jp/html/100000523_en.html">Takahiro Hoshino</a>, **Stat**, (2019). [<a href="https://onlinelibrary.wiley.com/doi/epdf/10.1002/sta4.241">link</a>]